LovejoyMhishi/Embedded-Systems-Engineering/README.md

 # Embedded Systems & Firmware Engineering Mastery Roadmap

 *A comprehensive 34-week journey from beginner to expert in embedded systems and firmware development.
 This roadmap represents my personal journey toward becoming an expert in embedded systems and firmware engineering.
-I am deeply interested in low-level software development, microcontrollers, and the interaction between hardware and software.
+I am deeply interested in hardware design, low-level software development, microcontrollers, and the interaction between hardware and software.
 My goal is to build strong, industry-ready skills in embedded C, MCU architecture, drivers, RTOS development, and modern firmware practices.
 This repo serves as both a structured learning path and a record of my progression from beginner to advanced embedded systems engineer.*

 ---